arysttoto/helpmesolve-v2/README.md

 **Your Way to a Dream Offer**

-**HelpMeSolve** is an AI-powered app designed to help users master algorithmic problem-solving for interviews.
+**HelpMeSolve FRONT-END** is an AI-powered app designed to help users master algorithmic problem-solving for interviews.
 It offers a variety of tools for solving algorithmic questions, facilitating discussions, and honing interview skills.

 ## Features
 - **Algorithmic Solutions:** Access AI-powered tools to solve and analyze algorithmic questions.